billc0sta/Aerospec/docs/docs.md

 #### Array.pop
 `Array.pop(arr, indices...)` removes and shifts elements at each of variable argument `indices...` from `arr`.
 note that `indices...` are not accumulated, rather each index is removed independently and the next indices treat the array as a full one: `Array.pop([1, 2, 3], 0, 1) // [2] not [3]`.
-a runtime error is raised if `arr` is not of type array, if one of the `indices...` is not a valid index, if one of `indices...` is out of bounds or if `arr` is a locked array.
+a runtime error is raised if:
+- `arr` is not of type array.
+- one of the `indices...` is not a valid index.
+- one of `indices...` is out of bounds.
+- `arr` is a locked array.
 example:
 ```
 arr := [0, 5, 1, 2, 6, 3, 4]